Top 12 Virtualization Engineer Skills to Put on Your Resume

 How to Improve Veeam Backup Skills

-4. Deduplication and Compression: Configure deduplication and compression settings appropriately to balance between backup size reduction and performance.
+4. Shrink the footprint: Configure deduplication and compression thoughtfully to balance space and speed.

 How to Display Veeam Backup Skills on Your Resume